 Tinnitus often is described as the “ringing in the ears,” but also can be perceived as a roaring, buzzing, pulsing, or other sound that is not present in the physical world.
 Although an estimated 50 million Americans experience tinnitus, the severity of tinnitus varies greatly among individuals.
 In some cases, tinnitus causes significant distress and negatively impacts quality of life.
 Although tinnitus can be a symptom of hearing loss or other medical condition, it also can occur in isolation.
 Thus, a comprehensive tinnitus evaluation is required to determine a person’s candidacy for the preferred management approach.
-For more information, check out this educational article written by UNCG audiologist, Dr. Lisa Fox-Thomas, who specializes in tinnitus management.
+For more information, check out this educational article (PDF) written by UNCG audiologist, Dr. Lisa Fox-Thomas, who specializes in tinnitus management.

 What is SOUND SENSITIVITY?